Rawan991/Project-2-React-List-App/README.md

 6 - As a user , I can delete all the title from that page

-7 - As a user , I can add a title and a subject in literature page when he click on (add new) button’s
+7 - As a user , I can add a title and a subject in literature page when he click on (add new) button’s 8- As a user , I can remove one title from Read it page
 ```
 ![wireframe](1.png)
 ![wireframe](2.png)